Healthy Homes Assessment Woodridge

 Insulation Woodridge

-A well-insulated property can help control condensation and lessen the likelihood of dampness and mould, as well as making an easier task for the home to keep the heat.
+A well-insulated property can help control condensation, and decrease the risk of mould and dampness and it will make much easier to allow the home to keep warmth.

 Insulation requirements to be in compliance with the R-values required for your area

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

 Woodridge Moisture Ingress & Drainage

-Rental properties must have effective drainage to remove the stormwater and surface waters and ground water, including the proper outfall or runoff.
-Making sure that the water has a location to go and that it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.
+Rental properties need to have efficient drainage to remove rainwater, storm water and ground water, which includes the proper outfall or runoff.
+Making sure the water has a location to go, and that it doesn’t sit beneath structures is an crucial aspect of keeping your property dry.

-In addition to the drainage system that will prevent the ingress of moisture, if your rental has an enclosed gap between the floor and surface, a ground moisture barrier must be put in place when it is reasonably practicable to do so.
+In addition to a drainage system to avoid water ingress, if the apartment has an enclosed gap between your floor and the soil, a ground-water barrier should be put in place if it is reasonably practicable to install it.

-The ground-moisture barrier typically made of polythene and is laid on top of the ground to prevent any moisture from the ground from getting into the home.
-It also helps prevent from causing damage to the flooring insulation.
+The ground-moisture barrier generally made of polythene and is laid on top of the ground, in order to block any moisture from the ground from getting into the structure.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection